oracle-livelabs/converged/obaas/explore-platform/explore-platform.md

 * Review the components of the Oracle Backend for Spring Boot and Microservices
 * Explore how microservice data is stored in the Oracle Autonomous Database
-* Learn about the SPring Operations Center included in Oracle Backend for Spring Boot and Microservices
 * Learn about the Spring Admin user interface
 * Learn about Spring Eureka Service Registry
 * Learn about APISIX API Gateway